JetChanchom/JetChanchom/README.md

 ## Hi there 👋

-I am a BAIS student who studied at the University of Iowa

 <!--
 **JetChanchom/JetChanchom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.